Canine Dysautonomia in Dogs: Rising in Midwest

-If you & your fur babies live in the Midwest, Canine Dysautonomia is a potentially fatal disease you need to be aware of.
+If you & your fur babies live in the Midwest, Canine Dysautonomia in dogs is a potentially fatal disease you need to be aware of.

-Because cases are mainly in the Midwest, many veterinarians are not fully educated on this disease.
+Because cases are mainly in the Midwest, many veterinarians are not fully up-to-speed with the latest data on this disease.

-So, educate yourself on the signs, symptoms & what to do if you think your dog has Canine Dysautonomia.
+Educate yourself about the signs, symptoms & what to do if you think your dog has Canine Dysautonomia.

 What is Canine Dysautonomia?